pacificclimate/plan2adapt-v2/docs/build.md

 Running the created docker image can be done via `make up`.
 This brings up the image based on the specification in the [docker-compose.yaml](../../docker/docker-compose.yaml).
 This specification also overrides our local development configuration values by mounting an alternative configuration.
-Two examples are provided `config.bc.js` and `config.ynwt.js` representing our two common production versions. `bc` is used by default.
+A default `config.js` is provided in the docker folder.

 `PUBLIC_URL` is handled in two steps.
 During the build process we define a replacement value in `.env.production` which is injected into any locations where the public URL is required.
 When the container starts we replace